t3hmun/DupeReport/readme.md

 : Silent mode, no console spam.

 `-d`
-: Delete mode, duplicates are deleted, duplicate with the shortest name is kept.
+: Delete mode, duplicates are deleted and logged as deleted, duplicate with the shortest name is kept.
 If there are multiple duplicates with the shortest name the choice between them is random.

 `-x`
 : Simulate delete mode, files will not be deleted, only logged as deleted.